The History of Wood Carving in Art

 The Renaissance Woodcarving and Beyond

-With the advent of Renaissance the general tone and understanding of the role of humans in the general scheme of things shifted from periphery to the center, so to speak.
+With the advent of the Renaissance, the general tone and understanding of the role of humans in the general scheme of things shifted from periphery to the center, so to speak.
 The Renaissance Humanism and one of its most prominent theorists, Leon Battista Alberti developed the idea of Uomo Universale, a Universal Man that is the center of the universe.

 However, wood carving continued to develop, and some of the remarkable examples from this period are Donatello’s masterfully detailed St John the Baptist in Venice, and Penitent Magdalene preserved today in Florence.